-Optimizing your healthcare contracts process should be a done deal in 2020.
+Optimizing your healthcare contracts process should be a done deal these days.
 But too many companies continue to fall short in doing just that.
-But the fact is, healthcare organizations, from providers to healthcare vendors, who have digitized their contract management process are reaping healthy results.
+The fact is, healthcare organizations, from providers to healthcare vendors, who have digitized their contract management process are reaping healthy results.

 This month, we began our short series on contract management for scaling.
 You can take a look at the last piece on how to use digital contract management features to help you scale, where we deconstructed how Contract Management Approval Workflows get you to a signature more efficiently.